image7_1536x1024

 Complaints and disability

-We have student complaint and disability policies and procedure in place to deal with student complaints and disabilities.
+We have student complaint and disability policies and procedures in place to deal with student complaints and disabilities.